sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 Ambari
 ^^^^^^

-If you are using Ambari, you can set the above settings in HDFS/Configuration under Custom core-site
+If you are using Ambari, you can set the above settings for impersonation in HDFS/Configuration under Custom core-site

 .. figure:: ../_assets/installation/ambari-hdfs-configuration.png
    :scale: 100%